roff(7) — Linux manual page

 The structure or content of a file name, beyond its location in

-the file system, is not significant to roff tools. roff
+the file system, is not significant to roff tools. roff documents

-documents employing “full-service” macro packages (see
+employing “full-service” macro packages (see groff_tmac(5)) tend

-groff_tmac(5)) tend to be named with a suffix identifying the
+to be named with a suffix identifying the package; we thus see

-package; we thus see file names ending in .man, .ms, .me, .mm,
+file names ending in .man, .ms, .me, .mm, and .mom, for instance.

-and .mom, for instance.
-When installed, man pages tend to be
+When installed, man pages tend to be named with the manual's

-named with the manual's section number as the suffix.
-For
+section number as the suffix.
+For example, the file name for this

-“raw” roff documents is less consistent; they are sometimes seen
+document is roff.7.
+Practice for “raw” roff documents is less

-with a .t suffix.
+consistent; they are sometimes seen with a .t suffix.

 Input conventions top

-Since troff fills text automatically, it is common practice in
+Since troff fills text automatically, it is common practice in the

-and preprocessor languages used, and predict the behavior of the
+preprocessor languages used, and predict the behavior of the

 formatter.
 Several traditions have accrued in service of these